-The increase in reference laboratory diagnostic and consulting services revenue resulted primarily from the impact of price increases and, to a lesser extent, higher testing volumes.
-Higher testing volumes were driven by the acquisition of new customers.
+The increase in reference laboratory diagnostic and consulting services revenue resulted from the impact of both increased testing volumes and price increases.
+Higher testing volumes were driven by the acquisition of new customers and increased testing volumes from existing customers.

-The increase in practice management and digital imaging systems and services revenue resulted primarily from an increase in support revenue resulting from an increase in our active installed base of digital radiography and practice management systems and revenue from Pet Health Network[®] Pro, which launched commercially in the first quarter of 2013.
-These favorable impacts were partly offset by a decrease in placements of our digital radiography systems.
+The decrease in customer information management and digital imaging systems revenue resulted primarily from a decrease in digital radiography system placements and, to a lesser extent, Cornerstone® system placements.
+These unfavorable factors were partly offset by higher support revenue due to an increase in our active installed base and revenue from Pet Health Network® Pro, which launched commercially in the first quarter of 2013.

 Water.
-The increase in Water revenue resulted primarily from higher Colilert® product sales volumes in Europe and Latin America.
+The increase in Water revenue resulted primarily from higher Colilert product and related accessories sales volumes in North America, Latin America and Europe.

 Livestock, Poultry and Dairy.
-The decrease in LPD revenue resulted primarily from lower sales volumes of our Dairy SNAP[®] tests used for the detection of the contaminant Aflatoxin M1 and antibiotic residues in milk, partly offset by higher sales volumes of certain bovine tests.
-Dairy SNAP[®] sales volumes were favorably impacted by testing as a result of an Aflatoxin M1 outbreak in China in early 2012, from which testing volumes subsided over the remainder of 2012.
+The decrease in LPD revenue resulted primarily from lower sales volumes of BSE tests resulting from changes in European Union testing requirements and lower sales volumes of our Dairy SNAP® tests used for the detection of the contaminant Aflatoxin M1 and antibiotic residues in milk.
+In early 2012, Dairy SNAP® sales volumes were favorably impacted by testing as a result of an Aflatoxin M1 outbreak in China.
+Testing volumes in China subsided over the remainder of 2012.
+These unfavorable factors were partly offset by increased sales volume of certain swine tests.

 Other.
-The increase in Other revenue was attributable primarily to higher sales volumes of consumables used with our OPTI Medical instruments and higher milestone and royalty revenue from our pharmaceutical out-licensing arrangements.
-These favorable factors were partly offset by lower sales volumes associated with our pharmaceutical product line.
+The decrease in Other revenue was attributable primarily to lower sales volumes associated with our pharmaceutical product line, partly offset by higher sales volumes of consumables used with our OPTI Medical instruments and milestone and royalty revenue from our pharmaceutical out-licensing arrangements.